falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 **14. Do you attend the weekly community calls?**

-* 29.2% of respondents do not attend the calls
+* 29.2% of respondents do not attend the calls.
-* Another 29.2% are not attending, but plan to in the future
+* Another 29.2% are not attending, but plan to in the future.
-* Another 29.2% attend the calls from time to time
+* Another 29.2% attend the calls from time to time.
-* Only 12.5% of respondents attend the weekly community calls almost every week
+* Only 12.5% of respondents attend the weekly community calls almost every week.

 ![](images/community-call.png)